EPI-Studios/Moud-Documentation/api/templates/docs/1_Getting_Started/2_Configuration.md

 # Configuration

-The `project.moud.json` of a Moud poroject is what the server read to know where your game lives.
+The `project.moud.json` of a Moud project is what the server reads to know where your game lives.

 ---